-The case studies will highlight what types of data are necessary to assess vulnerabilities to critical risks such as flooding and wildfire, and how these data are collected and analyzed by municipalities to inform decision-making on risk reduction and adaptation.
-The report will discuss how the municipalities selected for the case studies overcame any initial challenges to implementation and provide a roadmap for potential adoption by other municipalities.
+The case studies highlight what types of data are necessary to assess vulnerabilities to critical risks such as flooding and wildfire, and how these data are collected and analyzed by municipalities to inform decision-making on risk reduction and adaptation.
+These case studies are designed to support local governments with climate change adaptation and to inspire further sharing of knowledge and best practices.

 - Moncton, New Brunswick: Flood Mitigation and Neighbourhood Vulnerability Assessment

 - Saskatoon, Saskatchewan: Grey and Green Infrastructure Adaptation

 - Union Water Supply System, Ontario: Drinking Water System Vulnerability Assessment

 A ROADMAP FOR MUNICIPAL CLIMATE CHANGE ADAPTATION